contivero/cstuff/README.md

 # cstuff
 Simple implementations of different algorithms and data structures in C, mainly as a personal reference.
-Mostly based on those found on Eric Robert's book "Programming abstractions in C".
+Some based on those found on Eric Robert's *Programming abstractions in C*, others in Sedgewick's *Algorithms*.
 Whenever memory cannot be allocated, the implementations simply abort the program, so be careful in the cases such behavior is undesirable.

 Below are notes on idioms, conventions, and general recommened practices for C programming (although many are applicable to other languages).
 Some stuff is